BrightspaceUILabs/navigation/README.md

 Then add the `d2l-navigation-immersive`, providing values for the `backLinkHref` & `backLinkText`.
 Additionally, you may override any of the 3 slots (`left`, `middle`, `right`).
 Please note that overridding the `left` slot will prevent the Back link from displaying.
 This should only be done in very specialized cases.

-`d2l-navigation-immersive` can optionally have its max-width constrained to `1230px` by including the attribute `width-type="normal"`
+Optionally, the max-width can be configured to match the max-width used by the LE by setting `widthType` to `normal`.

 <!---
 ```